Just like your face, your body deserves a multi-step skincare routine; enter body serums, designed to energise and revive dull and dry skin

 The products on this page have been chosen by our editorial team.
 If you buy something we write about we may earn an affiliate commission.

-We're used to embracing a multi-step routine when it comes to our facial skincare and it turns out our bodies can benefit from serum in the same way our faces do.
-Just like facial serums, body serums deliver active ingredients to target specific concerns such as dry skin or dull skin whereas traditional body lotions and creams are mainly used to provide moisture – the inclusion of active ingredients in your body serum is why it's likely to be more expensive than your usual body care buys.
-Body serums have a lighter texture that sinks in quickly, with a little bit going a long way – there's no need to drench your skin with them.
+Just like their facial counterparts, body serums contain active ingredients, like hyaluronic acid, exfoliating acids, retinol and ceramides, to target specific concerns, such as dry or dull skin.
+It's the inclusion of these actives that can make them slightly more expensive than your usual body lotions or creams buys.
+Body serums also typically have a lighter consistency that sinks in quickly, with a little bit going a long way – there's no need to drench your skin with them.

-Kim Kardashian has long been an advocate of using serums on her body, telling Elle in 2018: “I always put skincare all over, I think that’s really a necessity; I put it on my legs, my arms,” she said.
+Kim Kardashian has long been an advocate of using serums on her body.
+“I always put skincare all over, I think that’s really a necessity; I put it on my legs, my arms,” she told Elle.
 “You really have to do your neck and your chest.
 I might not like the scent of something, but if I feel like it’s a powerful product I’ll use it all over my body.”
-Unfortunately we don't all have Kardashian bank accounts and can't afford to put our pricey face serums all over our body too.
-Luckily body serums are here to deliver more powerful skincare ingredients than a moisturiser.
+Granted, we don't all have Kardashian bank accounts and can't afford to slather our pricey face serums all over our bodies too.
+Luckily, body serums are here to deliver more powerful skincare ingredients than a moisturiser.

 How do you use a body serum?

-Using a body serum doesn't mean you skip your usual body moisturiser.
-Just like face serum, apply a body serum to dry skin after washing and follow it with your moisturiser once the serum has sunk in (normally fairly quickly).
-Look for serums that address your concerns, says Dr Ophelia, be they ageing skin, pigmentation or dullness – whatever an ingredient does for your face it will do the same for your body.
+Just like face serum, apply a body serum to dry skin after washing.
+Some people like to follow with a layer of moisturiser once the serum has sunk in (normally fairly quickly), but some serums are so hydrating that they do the job alone.
+Look for serums that address your concerns, advises Dr Ophelia, whether that's ageing skin, pigmentation or dullness – whatever an ingredient does for your face it will do the same for your body.
 "Choosing a body serum that contains antioxidants such as vitamin C will help prevent free radical damage.
-Alpha hydroxy acids, such as lactic acid and salicylic acid, are ideal for brightening and smoothing skin while hyaluronic acid plumps and moisturises."
+Alpha hydroxy acids (AHAs), such as lactic acid and salicylic acid, are ideal for brightening and smoothing skin, while hyaluronic acid plumps and moisturises."